 - Group Captain Varun Singh was accompanying CDS Gen Rawat in the helicopter that crashed in TN

 - Group Captain Varun Singh is the lone survivor of the Mi-17V5 chopper crash incident on Wednesday

-Group Captain Singh, a decorated officer, was on board the Russian-made chopper as the liaison officer for the visit of Gen Rawat, India's senior-most military officer, to the Defence Services Staff College in Wellington.
-He was conferred the Shaurya Chakra in August for averting a possible mid-air accident after his Tejas light combat aircraft developed a major technical snag last year.
+Group Captain Singh was on board the Russian-made chopper as the liaison officer for the visit of CDS Gen Bipin Rawat to the Defence Services Staff College in Wellington.